 Note: The TenantOwner attribute will be inherited to all the child classes.
-Make sure that a
+Make sure that a child class does not override it.

 - a.
 Go to the JMX console > UCMDB:service=URM Services. - b.
 Invoke the listResourceTypes method. - c.
 On the returned page, click CM_CLASS, then click managed_object. - d.
 In the Resource XML box, add the following attribute qualifier to the TenantOwner attribute: